Ripperston Flight Plan

-Comically nicknamed a ‘Happidrome’ by the Airmen during the 1940’s, GCI RAF Radar Station Ripperston is just one mile from Pembrokeshire Coastal Path.
-The ‘Happidrome’ has been a part of our home since we moved here in 1998.
-The Set House, the first building in the photo below, was the standby generator building supplying the former Radar Station at St Brides in Pembrokeshire.
+Comically nicknamed a ‘Happidrome’ by the Airmen during the 1940’s, GCI RAF Radar Station Ripperston has been a part of our home since we moved here in 1998.
+Its most recent use was as a Pig Farm and it was in the most dilapidated state, at risk of being irreparable.

-We also love everything about history and art and so, because the HAPPIDROME is a fully incorporated part of our home, we decided to give it the care and attention it deserved.
-We adopted the Set House building name to call our website Set House Arts and you can see a pictorial tale of our endeavours by clicking on:.
+John & I are passionate about history and art and so, because the HAPPIDROME is a fully incorporated part of our home, we decided to give it the care and attention it deserved.
+The first building is historically a SET HOUSE, hence our website name, Set House Arts.

-WWII History of what was a TOP SECRET, WWII GCI Radar Station, RAF Ripperston
+WWII History of former GCI Radar Station, RAF Ripperston

 O.S.
 Grid Ref: SM 81893 11101